softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 - Opening previous implementation(s) (IntelliJ, Github, a text-editor, etc)
 - Googling errors or questions or really anything
 - There are unauthorized items in your area (another device, paper notes made before the test time)
-- You talk to another person and it’s not about defending your area (ex: “Go away, I’m testing”)
+- You talk to another person, and it’s not about defending your area (ex: “Go away, I’m testing”)
 - You have something unauthorized open on your computer (see what is authorized in “Pre Exam Setup”)
 - Pasting (Ctrl-v) something that was copied before the exam started into your IDE
-- Headphones/Earbuds are not allowed (if you want to listen to music you can use your speakers)
+- Headphones/Earbuds are not allowed (if you want to listen to music, you can use your speakers)

 If you are concerned about something that happened while you were taking the test, please leave a note in the “Anything you’d like to say…” question on Canvas.